castep-docs/castep-docs/docs/documentation/Molecular_Dynamics/files.md

 =================================================================
 ```

-Following this message the current cell information is printed and
+Following this message the current cell information on the new configuration is printed and
 the energy is re-minimised to determine the new forces.
 The
-MD step is then performed and the updated force, stress and energy
+MD step is then performed and the updated forces, stress and energy
 information is printed in the same manner as above.

 ```